Love Rocks Starring Shakira

-Love Rocks is a mobile tile-matching puzzle video game, developed by Rovio Entertainment released on October 15, 2015, for Android and iOS devices worldwide.
-The game featured colombian singer, composer and actress, Shakira.
-However, after several updates within its first few months, the game was discontinued and sometimes in 2018 it was removed from the app stores.
+Love Rocks was a mobile tile-matching puzzle video game, developed by Rovio Entertainment released on October 15, 2015, for Android and iOS devices worldwide.
+The game featured Colombian singer, composer and actress, Shakira.
+However, after several updates within its first few months, the game was discontinued and was eventually removed from the app stores in 2018.

 Gameplay

 Players will get three gems or symbols hanging up above the level and drop them to make links of gems and/or symbols.
 The link of gems and/or symbols will collapse when it makes a matching link.
 Players will lose a turn if a gem or symbol passes the board.
 The player wins when the challenge of the level is complete, but loses if the player cannot do so and they also lose a 'life' record, so power-ups and extra chances can be used in these situations but will cost game coins if you have not any.
 When all 'life' records are lost, the player have to wait to refill it, or do an in-app purchase using the game coins.
 Players can beat their friends' scores by connecting through Facebook and they can also beat Shakira's personal high score in each level.